rcsc-group/BouncingDropletsMovingPool3D/README.md

 Generates:

-- Summary files and movies in organized output folders
+Summary files and movies in organized output folders:
-- `.mp4` and `.png` animations for simulation data
+- `.mp4` animations for simulation data
 - Data files (interface data coordinates) for further analysis

 Visualisation can be toggled depending on your architecture and needs.